DP13231 Looking into Crystal Balls: A Laboratory Experiment on Reputational Cheap Talk

 |Link to this Page:||cepr.org/active/publications/discussion_papers/dp.php?dpno=13231|

 We experimentally study cheap talk by reporters motivated by their reputation for being well informed.
-Reputation is assessed by evaluators who see the report and the realized state of the world.
-In the laboratory, we manipulate the key drivers of misreporting incentives: uncertainty about the phenomenon to forecast and evaluators' beliefs.
-As predicted by theory, reporters are more likely to report truthfully when the state of the world is more uncertain and when evaluators conjecture that reporters always report truthfully.
-However, evaluators have difficulty learning reporters' strategies and tend to overreact to message accuracy, exacerbating reporters' incentives to misreport.
+Evaluators assess reputation by cross checking the report with the realized state of the world.
+We manipulate the key drivers of misreporting incentives: the uncertainty about the state of the world and the beliefs of evaluators about the strategy of reporters.
+Consistent with theory, reporters are more likely to report truthfully when there is more uncertainty and when evaluators conjecture that reporters always report truthfully.
+However, the experiment highlights two phenomena not predicted by standard theory.
+First, a large fraction of reports is truthful, even when this is not a best response.
+Second, evaluators have diculty learning reporters' strategies and overreact to message accuracy.
+We show that a learning model where accuracy is erroneously taken to represent truthfulness ts well evaluators' behavior.
+This judgement bias reduces reporters' incentives to misreport and improves information transmission.